 You must get different licenses and documents from various places to keep everything legal and above board.

 Types of paperwork you’ll need include business license, occupational license, insurance license and more.
 Plus, there are permits, contracts and registrations that are necessary too.

 Do your research and check with your local government or bank to find out what you need for your company.
 Being prepared is the best way to go – so make sure you have all the right papers in order!

 Learn About the State, and Federal Regulations That Apply

 Starting a small business is exciting, but it also comes with lots of rules!

-If you’re planning to open an IV hydration business, you need to know the laws and regulations for setting up shop in the United States.
+If you’re planning to open an IV hydration business, you need to know the laws and regulations for setting up a shop in the United States.

 Before you can open the doors, it’s important that you learn about state and federal regulations.